CarInsurance.com Insights

 Can I get insurance for a salvage title car?

 Yes, you can.
-But be aware that not every car insurance company will insure salvaged vehicles.
+But be aware that not every car insurance company will insure salvage title vehicles.
 For instance, Travelers and Direct General are two companies that do not write policies for salvage cars.
+Carrier guidelines can change, so confirm availability directly when you shop.

-Suarez estimates that 20% to 30% of auto insurance companies won’t write these policies.
-But, he says if you’re trying to insure a salvage vehicle following a natural disaster, it might be harder to get any coverage.
+Suarez estimated that 20% to 30% of auto insurance companies won’t write these policies.
+But he said that if you’re trying to insure a salvage vehicle following a natural disaster, it might be harder to get any coverage.

-“Carriers tighten up on their desire to write salvage vehicle (policies),” Suarez says.
+“Carriers tighten up on their desire to write salvage vehicle (policies),” Suarez said.

 He says that car insurance companies are concerned after such events because unscrupulous car dealers may clean up the car so it looks presentable but not repair the damage.

-How can I insure a car with a salvage or rebuilt title?
+How to insure a salvage or rebuilt title car

 • Research insurance companies: Not all insurance companies offer coverage for salvage or rebuilt title vehicles.
 Look for insurers that provide insurance for these types of vehicles.